Old Fashioned Chicken Pie

 - 100 g - 125 g cooked ham, cut into ribbons (optional)

-- Sour Cream Pastry
+- Sour Cream or bought All Butter Pastry

 Season the chicken generously inside and outside with Chicken Spice.
 Place in a heavy bottomed saucepan with the Chicken Stock dissolved in the hot water.
 Add onion, wine, bay leaves, cloves and peppercorns.
 Simmer for 1 ½ hours.
-When chicken is cooked, remove from the stock.
+When chicken is tender, remove from the stock.
 Remove the skin and bones and shred the meat.
 Return the bones to the stock in the pot, add another 1 – 1 ½ cups of water and boil for 10 minutes.
 Strain the stock and add sago.

 Return the stock to the stove and simmer gently for 10 minutes to cook the sago.